Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: Conclusions

 \subsection{Galois Grothendieck Path Integral}

-Our construction of the Galois Grothendieck Path Integral provides a natural summation over all trajectories in $\Gal$ provides a new categorical and measure-theoretic invariant of $\GT$ and $\Gal$, revealing deep structural parallels between profinite arithmetic symmetries and quantum field-theoretic dynamics.
-This opens new sources of possible investigations.
+Our construction of the Galois Grothendieck Path Integral provides a natural summation over all trajectories in $\Gal$ (resp. $\GT$) and leads to a new categorical and measure-theoretic invariant of $\GT$ and $\Gal$.
+This reveals deep structural parallels between profinite arithmetic symmetries and quantum field-theoretic dynamics and opens new sources of possible investigations.